cedx/json-messages.yii/README.md

 $ composer require cedx/yii2-json-messages
 ```

+## Usage
-Now in your application configuration file, you can use the following message source:
+In your application configuration file, you can use the following message source:

 ```php
 return [